hchsueh/Diagnosing.Alzheimer.Disease/README.md

 </p>

 #### Appendix G. Key Limitations, Concerns, and Caveats of the Analysis
 We caution that the results of our analysis do not reveal a causal relationship between AD and the predictors we investigate.
-However, our results do provide justification for future research exploring the causal relationship in a manner that controls for potential confounders.
+Likewise, given the nature of this study, we cannot control for potential confounders; that is, there may be other effects that are driving the relationship between our predictors and the response variable.
+Finally, we note that while the results reveal a correlation with the DX_bl, some classes of the response variable are better predicted than others using the features that we chose.
+A potential future work to address this issue will be to explore the sensitivity of our model results to one of the predictors, by artificially changing one of them.
+That said, the statistical model can never represent real-life data and as such is inherently limited in this regard.
+In spite of these unavoidable limitations, our results do provide justification for future research exploring the causal relationship in a manner that controls for potential confounders.
 <br />

 #### Appendix H. Additional Preliminary EDA